-LAJCAK: We want to make sure that youth is part of everything we do because we don't want to, like, organize one event dedicated to youth and then continue the business as usual.
+Mr. Lajčák.
+We want to make sure that youth is part of everything we do because we don't want to, like, organize one event dedicated to youth and then continue the business as usual.
 So we are reaching out to young people, and we want to hear their opinion, particularly in the third, the human dimension of our activities.
-So we want to make sure that they feel that OSCE is also their organization and they have their say in everything that OSCE is doing.
+We want to make sure that they feel that OSCE is also their organization and they have their say in everything that OSCE is doing.

-MOORE: Thank you.
+Ms. MOORE.
+Thank you.